Tuesday, October 7, 2014

 Splatter Flicks in the Tropics

-The flaked-out sleeping visible on all the streets through the tropics still startles a relative newcomer even after almost three and one half years.
-Lunchtimes in Singapore the foreign workers under trees and over the concrete of the Void Decks of the housing towers strike for an instant like massacre scenes from a real-life movie.
-Tonight going out for supper the woman who provided the buzz-cut an hour earlier was found slumped in the chair before the mirror with head on hands across the narrow shelf.
-25,000 rupiah was the charge — $2.50 the woman's boss converted when she saw some hesitation at the price.
+The flaked-out sleeping on the streets through the Tropics still startles a relative newcomer, even after almost 3 ½ years.
+Lunchtimes in Singapore the foreign workers under trees and over the concrete of the Void Decks of the housing towers strike massacre scenes from a real-life movie.
+Tonight going out for supper the woman who provided the buzz-cut an hour earlier was found slumped in the chair before the mirror, head-on-hands across the narrow shelf.
+Rp25,000 was the charge — $2.50, the woman's boss converted when she saw some hesitation at the price.
 Over a coffee later with Paijo the becak driver the standard price of a cut was revealed to be 6 - 7,000.
 In bule kampung, Whitey Village on Sosrowijayan, understandably a different scale operated.
-Marching up the street the Western tourists at the Massage place, the Pedicure, the sightseeing offices and the bars drinking beer need to be passed.
-Many of the young bule here would be inclined for some other type of experience were it not for the industry steered by the Tourist Guides.
+Marching up the street the Western tourists at the massage place, the pedicure, the sightseeing offices & the bars drinking beer need to be passed.
+Many of the young bule here would be inclined for some other type of experience, if not for the steering of the Tourist Guides.
 Buying a round of straight kopi tonight for Paijo and his friend, a fellow becak driver, and teas for three young early teen boys, the bill came in below the cut.
 The people on the other side of the rail-way line were more friendly, Paijo suggested.
 Sometimes the backpacker kids can be seen along that stretch too beyond Malioboro.

 No comments: